HolosDev/CEREScript-Core01/Documents/Structure.md

 This indicates where the variables is stored.

 * Variable Location
-  * Here - Not in Variable, but in instruction
+  * Here - Not stored in Variable, but presented in instruction itself
+  * Cache - Shared within a Spool at a time-slot
-  * Local - Spool
+  * Local - Shared within a Spool, can inherit to its successor
   * Time - Shared within a time-slot
   * World - Global Storage
   * Dict - Dictionary